 Do you like nuts, fruit, or chocolate in your pumpkin bread?
 Feel free to adapt this recipe to suit your tastes.
 Here are a few fun ways to change it up:

 - Add some crunch.
 Stir in 1/2 cup of your favorite chopped nuts, and sprinkle some on top.
-Pecans or walnuts would be especially good!
+Chopped pecans or walnuts would be especially good!

 - Make it fruity.
 Fold 1/2 cup dried cranberries, dried tart cherries, raisins, or chopped dates into the batter.

 - Go the chocolate route.
-Sometimes, you just need a slice of pumpkin bread that’s studded with melty chocolate chips.
-If that’s what you’re craving, fold 1/2 cup dark chocolate chips into the batter, and scatter more on top for good measure.
+Fold 1/2 cup dark chocolate chips into the batter.
+Scatter more on top for good measure!

 - Frost it.
 Craving a more decadent treat?
 Slather this loaf with my tangy cream cheese frosting!